CompOmics/compomics.github.io/compomics-utilities/_posts/2016-09-21-usageasdependency.md

 # Usage as Depencency

-The package can be used as dependency in other applications.
-This can be done in [Maven](https://maven.apache.org/) by adding the following blocs in your _pom_ file.
+The utilities package can be used as dependency in other applications.
+This can be done in [Maven](https://maven.apache.org) by adding the following blocs in your _pom_ file.

 ```xml
         <dependency>